the-road-to-learn-react/the-road-to-react/manuscript/react-modern/custom-hooks.md

 Now we handle an abstracted "value" within the custom hook.
 Using it in the App component, we can name the returned current state and state updater function anything domain-related (e.g. `searchTerm` and `setSearchTerm`) with array destructuring.

 There is still one problem with this custom hook.
 Using the custom hook more than once in a React application leads to an overwrite of the "value"-allocated item in the local storage, because it uses the same key in the local storage.
-To fix this, pass in a flexible key.
+To fix this, we need to pass in a flexible key.
 Since the key comes from outside, the custom hook assumes that it could change, so it needs to be included in the dependency array of the `useEffect` hook as well.
 Without it, the side-effect may run with an outdated key (also called *stale*) if the key changed between renders:

 {title="src/App.jsx",lang="javascript"}
 ~~~~~~~